Maximum Stable Matching with Matroids and Partial Orders: Introduction

 \subsection{Our contribution}

 The key tool for generalizing the $1.5$-approximation to matroid kernels is a result on the existence of a perfect matching of certain types of exchangeable pairs in a matroid.
 This is presented as Theorem \ref{thm:matching} in Section \ref{sec:improving}.
-This property may be of independent interest due to its simplicity and usefulness.
+This result may be of independent interest, as it is a previously unknown elegant property of basis exchange graphs.